maany-xyz/maany-mpc-core/packages/coordinator-node/README.md

 Once received, the server emits a `session:ready` event with the MPC transport, context, and intent metadata so the application can kick off DKG/signing logic.

+**Default example configuration (`examples/node-coordinator-server`):**

+- Endpoint: `ws://localhost:8080` (configurable via `PORT`).
+There is no path or query string; all metadata is included in the handshake JSON.
+- Handshake payload: exactly the JSON above.
+The RN app must send it immediately after the socket opens.
+- Lifecycle: one WebSocket per MPC operation (e.g., DKG, signing).
+After the intent finishes, the server closes the session and the client should close as well.
+- Messaging: after the handshake, all frames are raw MPC payloads exchanged as binary WebSocket frames (`WebSocketTransport` handles them).
+No extra JSON commands are currently defined.
+- Auth: the payload exposes a `token` field, but the example server does not yet validate it—production deployments should verify JWT/API keys before running DKG/sign.

 ### Production Integration (Next Steps)

 The package leaves the following pieces to the host application: